John Dingell: Private sector ties

 Dingell was closely tied to the automotive industry, as he represented Metro Detroit, where the Big Three automakers of General Motors, Chrysler, and the Ford Motor Company, are headquartered.
 Dingell encouraged the companies to improve fuel efficiency.
 During the automotive industry crisis of 2008–10, Dingell advocated for the bailout the companies received.

 During the electoral span of 1989 through 2006, intermediaries for the aforementioned corporations contributed more than $600,000 to Dingell's campaigns.
 Dingell also held an unknown quantity, more than $1 million in 2005, in assets through General Motors stock options and savings-stock purchase programs; his wife, Debbie Dingell, is a descendant of one of the Fisher brothers, founders of Fisher Body, a constituent part of General Motors.
 She worked as a lobbyist for the corporation until they married.
 She then moved to an administrative position there.
-As of June 2007, Debbie Dingell was executive director of Global Community Relations and Government Relation at GM and vice chair of the General Motors Foundation.